apache/iotdb/docs/UserGuide/Data-Concept/Time-Partition.md

 ## Suggestions

-When enabling time partition, it is better to enable timed flush memtable and timed close tsfile, configuration params are detailed in [Config manual for timed flush and timed close](../Reference/Config-Manual.md).
+When enabling time partition, it is better to enable timed flush memtable, configuration params are detailed in [Config manual for timed flush](../Reference/Config-Manual.md).

 * enable_timed_flush_unseq_memtable: Whether to enable timed flush unsequence memtable, enabled by default.

 * enable_timed_flush_seq_memtable: Whether to enable timed flush sequence memtable, disabled by default.
-It should be enabled when time partition is enabled, so inactive time partition's memtable can be flushed regularly to prepare for the timed close of TsFileProcessor.
+It should be enabled when time partition is enabled, so inactive time partition's memtable can be flushed regularly.

-* enable_timed_close_tsfile: Whether to enable timed close tsfile, disabled by default.
-It should be enabled when time partition is enabled, so inactive time partition's TsFileProcessor can be closed regularly to reduce memory usage.